-The Commissioner maintains a website which provides a wide range of information about the Office's activities, including links to publications such as the Commissioner's presentations, bulletins and previous Annual Reports.
+The Commissioner maintains a website which provides a wide range of information about the Office's activities.
 The website also includes the Commissioner's updated observations and recommendations.

-The website also includes detailed information on how to lodge a complaint with the Office, as well as the Office's contact details, policies and procedures.
+The website includes detailed information on how to lodge a complaint with the Office, as well as the Office's contact details, policies and procedures and other forms that can be used by a complainant.

-The website also provide accessible, independent and transparent information about wind farms, solar farms and energy storage projects.
+The website also provides accessible, independent and transparent information about wind farms, solar farms and energy storage projects.
 This includes links to resources about these industries as well as information on energy generation, health studies, emergency management, planning authorities and guidelines, compliance authority contact details and community engagement best practices.